As you know, the last five years have been tough on leaders. Really tough.

 Leaders unite people when others divide people.

-Leaders bring meaning where others only bring confusion.
+Leaders bring meaning whereas others only bring confusion.

-And leaders find a way forward when others stand still or long to go back.
+And leaders find a way forward when others stand still or long to return.

 How do you do that?